Ultimate Tuna Poke Bowl Recipe

 Tuna poke marinade

-Pro tip – I like to add the chilly flakes and sesame seed shortly before serving.
-This way the chilly does not overpower in flavor and the sesame seeds don’t soak up the soy sauce.
+Pro tip – I like to add the chili flakes and sesame seeds shortly before serving.
+This way, the chili does not overpower in flavor, and the sesame seeds don’t soak up the soy sauce. - Poke sauce – Combine all the sauce ingredients in a bowl with a whisk: mayo, rice vinegar, chili, and sesame oil.

 - Assemble – Fill a small bowl with steamed rice and invert it in the center of a bowl or plate.
 Then, surround it with all the remaining ingredients – tuna, cucumber, avocado, radishes, and lettuce or veggies.
 And top with some of the sauce.